-Certain officers and directors may have interests that conflict with the interests of stockholders.
+An officer and director may have interests that conflict with the interests of stockholders.

-Certain of our officers and members of our board of directors own OP units in the Operating Partnership.
-These individuals may have personal interests that conflict with the interests of our stockholders with respect to business decisions affecting us and the Operating Partnership, such as interests in the timing and pricing of property sales or refinancings in order to obtain favorable tax treatment.
-As a result, the effect of certain transactions on these unit holders may influence our decisions affecting these properties.
+An officer and member of our board of directors owns OP units in the Operating Partnership.
+This individual may have personal interests that conflict with the interests of our stockholders with respect to business decisions affecting us and the Operating Partnership, such as interests in the timing and pricing of property sales or refinancings in order to obtain favorable tax treatment.
+As a result, the effect of certain transactions on this unit holders may influence our decisions affecting these properties.